couchemar/monad/README.md

 Where the body of the anonymous function is the expansion of the rest of the expressions.

-The second case is the expansion of `return` expressions:

-    m_do Monad.Maybe do
-      return 42
-      ...
-    end

-Expands to:

-    Monad.Maybe.bind(Monad.Maybe.return(42), fn (_) -> ... end)

-Where the body of the anonymous function again is the expansion of the rest of the expressions.

-The third case is the expansion of all other kinds of expressions:
+The second case is the expansion of all other kinds of expressions:

     m_do Monad.Maybe do
       action